energicos/EBS_microfrontend_concept/assignment.md

 Areas/modules in the front end using the example of a basic profile
 ![ebs_crm_basic_profile_framed](img/L02_Contact_Basic_framed.jpg)

 #### 2.1 Description

 The page is split into separate components/fragments which represents the individual micoapps...

 There will be a master component which we called the shell, which orchestrates all the micro components that are going to be displayed inside the view.

 Other components will be treated as children components.
 It will be a simple hierarchy of two layers: Master(Shell) + Children Components.

 The components may share data between them and also some actions inside one component can produce an effect in other component, so we need to know how to do that.

 We want to achieve a plug and play application in which we can add or remove components easily without affecting the application.
 Probably an API should be specified and it will define what actions or effects can be taken inside one component, and with a standardized API we can guarantee that nothing will break.

-...more must be described here...

 ### 3. provided by us

 * Source for the approach "microfrontends" (https://micro-frontends.org/)
+* Another link with microfrontends concepts and resources (https://www.softwarearchitekt.at/post/2018/08/19/angular-react-vue-js-and-co-peacefully-united-thanks-to-micro-apps-and-web-components.aspx)
 * Design Mockup for the example use case
 * Frontend as HTML/CSS Code for the example use case
 * List with all resource and endpoints for the example use case

 ### 4. further References